 Fold lines are flattened, toned and disguised.
-No harmful chemicals are used, for example bleach, which can dramatically deteriorate the paper fibres.
+No harmful chemicals which could deteriorate the paper fibres are used.
 Therefore, we can not always remove staining such as foxing (rust) and cellotape stains.

 Some modern papers and printing inks carry an increased risk of damage when wet.
 Modern paper is packed with fillers and short weak fibres.
 Unlike in vintage papers, modern printing inks can't penetrate this highly filled paper.
 These surface inks are easily disturbed by the relaxing process; the image is vulnerable and inks can smudge or flake off.
 Therefore, minimum intervention can give the best results.
 Alternatively, our preservation service provides paper conservation methods to clean, flatten and repair tears, dog-ears, etc without lining.